 If you would like multiple opportunities to increase your discount, RightTrack is not the best fit for you.
 You can re-enroll in the program once each policy term.
 Other companies don't require you to re-enroll.
 You should consider RightTrack if you want to limit how long your driving is monitored.

 RightTrack offers a decent maximum discount of 30%, but it's not the highest.

 Sign up for Liberty Mutual's RightTrack program if you are confident you would drive safely and earn a discount.
 The program offers a discount that lasts for the life of your policy in exchange for a very brief monitoring period.
 It's a solid deal reliable drivers should consider.

 Find Cheap Auto Insurance Quotes in Your Area

 How does Liberty Mutual RightTrack work?

-Liberty Mutual RightTrack allows policyholders to receive discounts on their auto insurance by sharing driving data with Liberty Mutual.
-A device and/or a mobile app tracks a driver's behavior during each individual trip taken in the car.
-This information is then used to project a driver's yearly savings on their auto insurance policy.
+Liberty Mutual RightTrack allows drivers to receive discounts on their auto insurance by sharing driving data with Liberty Mutual.
+A device or a mobile app tracks a driver's behavior during each individual trip taken in the car.
+This info is then used to project a driver's yearly savings on their auto insurance policy.

 The program only applies these discounts to base auto insurance coverage.
 While different states define base coverage differently, it often includes: